• Skip to primary navigation

 Author photo

-Just season and sear the chicken, then make the lemon cream sauce in the same skillet.
+Just season and sear lightly floured chicken cutlets, then make the lemon cream sauce in the same skillet.
 The browned bits in the pan add tons of flavor, making the BEST lemon sauce for the chicken.
-It’s extra creamy and smooth.
+It’s extra creamy, silky, and smooth!

-I think the best way to serve this creamy lemon chicken is with something that can soak up the sauce – herb roasted potatoes are always my go-to.
+I think the best way to serve this creamy lemon chicken is with something that can soak up the sauce and herb roasted potatoes are perfect for that.

 Jump to: